Oppression Remedies In BC Law

 - the fair resolution of conflicts between corporate stakeholders.

-Once you establish a violation of reasonable expectations in the circumstance, you still have to satisfy the second question, namely, that your expectation was violated by oppressive conduct.
+Once you establish a violation of reasonable expectations in the circumstance, you still have to satisfy the second question, namely, that your expectation was violated by oppressive conduct, unfair prejudice, or unfair disregard of relevant interests.

 Oppressive conduct is sufficiently serious if it is burdensome, harsh or wrongful; it may not necessarily be illegal or an invasion of legal rights but must be reprehensible.
 There must be some aspect of the conduct against you that is injurious and wrong.
-There also needs to be a causal connection between the impugned conduct and the outcome on which the complaint is base.
-To be considered oppressive and injurious, the conduct must directly cause the claimed injury.
+Unfair prejudice may be less deserving of blame but still has unfair consequences.
+Unfair disregard of interests can happen where a shareholder’s interests are ignored contrary to their reasonable expectations.
+There also needs to be a causal connection between the impugned conduct and the outcome on which the complaint is based.
+To be considered oppressive, unfair and injurious, the conduct must directly cause the claimed injury.
 Examples of oppression include:

 - majority shareholders voting in a self-interested manner and oppressing minority shareholders;